Mazda Familia: 1970–1973 (Familia Presto FA3 series 1)

 The Familia was exported as the "Mazda 1300", and replaced the previous generation 1200 model in most markets.
 In Finland, the Familia Presto was marketed as the "Mazda Marella."
-The sedan and coupé were updated in 1972 in Japan and in the autumn of 1973 for export market, but the truck and wagon/van versions continued with little change.
-The vans and pickup trucks actually soldiered on until 1978, by which time a wagon version of the succeeding FA4 Familia (323/GLC) had been introduced.
-The later pickup versions were also available in a long-wheelbase version, and still featured an 85 PS (SAE gross) version of the 1.3-litre TC engine, unaffected by the tighter Japanese emissions standards for passenger cars.
+The sedan and coupé were updated in 1972 in Japan and in the autumn of 1973 for export market, but the pickup and wagon/van versions continued with little change.
+The vans and pickups actually soldiered on until 1978, by which time a wagon version of the succeeding FA4 Familia (323/GLC) had been introduced.
+The later pickup versions were also available in a long-wheelbase version, and still featured an 85 PS (SAE gross) version of the 1.3-liter TC engine, unaffected by the tighter Japanese emissions standards for passenger cars.